 Life

-He was born in 1930 to Deewana Ram at Sunchai village, Bharmour area in Chamba district, Himachal Pradesh, India.
+He was born in 1930 to Deewana Ram at Sunchai village in the Bharmour area in the Chamba district of Himachal Pradesh, India.
 He had no formal education.
-He learned playing Pauna Mata from his father at the age of 13, and has played ever since.
-He performed at 2010 Commonwealth Games in Delhi.
+He learned to play the pauna mata from his father at the age of 13 and has played it ever since.
+He performed at the 2010 Commonwealth Games in Delhi.
 He is also an agriculturist and tailor.
 Bhardwaj has four sons and two daughters.[1]

 Paun mata

-Paun mata is a traditional music instrument made of copper drum and lamb's skin.
-The Bhardwaj family play the instrument, and they have been invited to social and religious ceremonies in Himachal Pradesh to play the instrument.[1]
+Paun mata is a traditional musical instrument made of copper drums and lamb's skin.
+The Bhardwaj family plays the instrument, and they have been invited to social and religious ceremonies in Himachal Pradesh to play.[1]

 Awards